skypyproject/skypy/docs/configuration_files.rst

 * `Multi-column assignment`: if a function returns multiple columns, you can chose to assign them to multiple columns with different names or to a muti-column object.

   Imagine you want the distribution of the circular velocities of 1000 halos following a Maxwellian distribution.
   The histogram NumPy_ returns a 2-dimensional object.
-Therefore, you could choose
+Therefore, you can choose

   .. code:: yaml